armory/docs/content/en/docs/Overview/your-first-pipeline.md

 title: "Your First Pipeline in Spinnaker"
 weight: 35
 description: >
-  Create a pipeline that bakes an Amazon Machine Image (AMI).
+  Create your first pipeline, which bakes an Amazon Machine Image (AMI).
 ---

 ## What is a pipeline in Spinnaker?